 \usepackage[a4paper, total={6in, 8in}]{geometry}

-The parameters passed to the command determine the layout.
-In this case a4paper establishes the paper size and the total parameter determines the size of the text area.
+The parameter values passed to the geometry package produce our required layout.
+In this case, a4paper establishes the desired A4 paper size and values supplied to the total parameter determine the size of the text area.
 Note that Overleaf uses a European LaTeX distribution, which produces documents in A4 size by default.

-statement as in the example above, or use a \geometry
+• provide them as parameters to the \usepackage statement as in the example above, or

 For example, let's create a document with legal paper size, landscape orientation and a 2 in margin: